 Bio: B.A., English, Dartmouth College; M.A., English Education and Curriculum Development, Stanford; C.L.A.D. credential in English, Mills College.
 Zanto teaches English composition, communications, interdisciplinary studies and a variety of other courses in the program.
 She also teaches mountaineering and telemark skiing at the college.
 Under the auspices of University of California, Berkeley, she designed and founded a literacy and leadership program, Adventure, Risk and Challenge (ARC) for high school youth.
 A former outward bound instructor, she has also taught English at Berkeley High School and English Language Development (ELD) at Sierra Mountain Middle School in Truckee.
-At Sierra Nevada College, she is currently the Chair of the Interdisciplinary Studies Program and the advisor of the First Generation Club.
+At Sierra Nevada University, she is currently the Chair of the Interdisciplinary Studies Program and the advisor of the First Generation Club.

 Statement: I enjoy being the advisor for the First Generation club and for many of our students because I care deeply about student retention.
-Our goal is to help all students at SNC feel supported and connected.
+Our goal is to help all students at SNU feel supported and connected.

 Tania Cabrera (‘12)